Persistence for Circle Valued Maps: Definitions and background

 \paragraph{Level persistence.} Instead of sublevels, if we use levels, we obtain what we call level persistence.
-The level persistence was first considered in~\cite{DW07} and was completely characterized when the zigzag persistence was introduced in~\cite{CSD09}.
+The level persistence was first considered in~\cite{DW07} but was better understood computationally when the zigzag persistence was introduced in~\cite{CSD09}.
 Level persistence is concerned with the homology of the fibers $H_r(X_t)$ and addresses questions of the following type.